johnzhou1210/rblx-turn-based-combat-test/README.md

 # rblx-turn-based-combat-test
-A personal game project that I have been working on in the past on ROBLOX.
+A personal game project that I have been working on in ROBLOX.
 Used rblx-to-rojo to upload to GitHub.

 Features:
 - Party system